-Capertee Valley: Visit The World's Second Largest Canyon
+Capertee Valley: Visit The World❜s Second Largest Canyon

 Surrounded by World-Heritage wonders, stunning landscapes, and the world’s second-largest canyon, Capertee Valley is one of those hidden gems that we can’t believe we didn’t know existed!

-Capertee And Capertee Valley
+The Wonders of Capertee and Capertee Valley

 While the town itself doesn’t have much in the way of tourist attractions (the main street offers nothing more than a pub, cafe, convenience store, and real estate office), Capertee Valley is a site of immense natural wonders.

-Australia’s Grand Canyon
+Capertee Valley is Australia’s Grand Canyon

-Much like Arizona’s Grand Canyon, Capertee Valley’s sandstone cliffs plunge hundreds of metres and encircle the valley for kilometre upon breathtaking kilometre.
+Much like Arizona’s Grand Canyon, Capertee Valley’s sandstone cliffs plunge hundreds of metres and encircle the valley for kilometres upon breathtaking kilometres.
 However, unlike the Grand Canyon, which sits at a width of 29 kilometres, Capertee Valley is an impressive 30 kilometres wide.
 Could it be the largest canyon in the world?
-Sadly, no, as Capertee isn’t as long or deep as the Grand Canyon, but we’ll happily accept the largest canyon in Australia and second-largest canyon in the world titles!
+Sadly, no, as Capertee isn’t as long or deep as the Grand Canyon, but we’ll happily accept the largest canyon in Australia and the second-largest canyon in the world titles!

-Things To Do
+Things To Do in Capertee Valley

 Bushwalking is practically mandatory when visiting Capertee Valley and so it should be – the views are simply breathtaking!

 If you’d prefer to take in the Capertee Valley views without having to bushwalk, Pearsons Lookout is your best bet.
 Located a few kilometres south of Capertee town, Pearsons Lookout gives you one of the best viewpoints of the impressive canyon and is easily accessible by car.

 The old shale-mining ghost town is completely deserted and completely chilling when you view the abandoned houses and crumbling ruins of a once flourishing mining tunnel from 1881.
 Glen Davis is located 35 kilometres east of Capertee on the easter rim of the valley.

-Gardens Of Stone
+4. Visit the Gardens Of Stone

-Access to the park is via a 4WD track at Ben Bullen (look out for the signpost), and will put you face-to-face with looming limestone outcrops, sandstone cliffs, and unique multi-tiered formations.
+Access to the park is via a 4WD track at Ben Bullen (look out for the signpost) and will put you face-to-face with looming limestone outcrops, sandstone cliffs, and unique multi-tiered formations.

-Other Places To Explore Near Sydney
+Other Places to Explore Near Sydney